damballa/parkour/doc/testing.md

 Like most Hadoop libraries, Pakour supports testing jobs by running jobs in local mode.
-Unlike most libraries, local access to dseqs and dsinks makes input-construction and result-checking nearly as straightforward testing non-MapReduce code.
+Unlike most libraries, local access to dseqs and dsinks makes input-construction and result-checking nearly as straightforward as testing non-MapReduce code.

 ## Input/Output

 Parkour allows seamless testing of job results exactly as a regular program would consume job results.
-That said, Parkour does provide a small number of support functions primarily designed to simplify construction of test _inputs_.
+Parkour does provide a small number of test-support functions primarily designed to simplify construction of test _inputs_.

 ### with-dseq